toxicity1985/atoum-documentation/source/en/ide.rst

 Atom
 ****

 atoum comes with an official package for atom.
-It helps you in several tasks :
+It helps you in several tasks:

 * A panel with all tests
 * Run all the tests, a directory or the current one